Anubhapatki/FileRepository/README.md

  5. Develop an small web API with two endpoints to: get a JSON object with the avaiable files and get a JSON object with archived files.

-    Used Django RestFramework to create the two endpoints which would list the available and archived files.
-The Integration tests for these are available in DirectoryListing/tests.py.
+ A.    Used Django RestFramework to create the two endpoints which would list the available and archived files.
+The Integration tests
+    for these are available in DirectoryListing/tests.py.
 Due to time contraints I have not applied any authentication on the APIs.

     ```